 Seoul is the capital and contains the largest expat community.
 It also has a large number of international schools and a significant number of shops, restaurants and businesses catering to Westerners.

 Daegu also has a fair number of international schools and a large expat community.
 It's the centre of the manufacturing industry (textiles, machinery and metals) in South Korea.
 Both Daegu and Seoul host US military bases and so they have large American expat communities.
 Although military bases make it easier to find Western goods and Western-orientated shops and restaurants, South Korean sentiment toward these bases isn't always positive.

 Daejeon is just over an hour from Seoul and is something of a science hub.
 Daejeon focuses on technological innovation and has one of the fastest developing business communities in South Korea.

 Busan is located in the south.
 It's a coastal city and said to be the most laid back of all the South Korean cities.
 However, Busan is also one of the busiest seaports in the world and is host to a number of international and local festivals.
 There are a number of schools and shopping districts catering to the expat community living in Busan.

 What is ‘saving face’?

 Reputation and the way others perceive a person are very important to South Koreans.
 In a work environment, this means that proper respect and social harmony must be shown at all times.
 South Koreans will often give subtle hints or clues about the true nature of a situation without approaching the matter head-on.
 In many cases, a higher value is placed on showing politeness than on other moral values like honesty.
-When dealing with Koreans it is important to take note of subtle hints and clues and it is equally important to remain polite in all business dealings.
+When dealing with Koreans it's important to take note of subtle hints and clues and it's equally important to remain polite in all business dealings.
 Striving to maintain a constant state of peace and equilibrium is highly respected in South Korean culture.